-The benefit for income taxes for the three months ended March 30, 2014 was derived using an estimated effective annual income tax rate for all of 2014 of 33.9%, which excluded any discrete tax adjustments.
+The benefit for income taxes for the three and six months ended June 29, 2014 was derived using an estimated effective annual income tax rate for 2014 of 33.9%, which excluded any discrete tax adjustments.
 The Company's estimated effective tax rate for 2014 does not consider the Work Opportunity Tax Credit which expired at the end of 2013.
-This credit will be reflected in the Company's estimated effective tax rate in the period if and when re-enacted into law.
+This credit will be reflected in the Company's estimated effective tax rate in the period that it is, if it is, re-enacted into law.
+Other discrete tax adjustments increased the benefit for income taxes by \$0.1 million in both the three and six months ended June 29, 2014.

-The benefit for income taxes for the three months ended March 31, 2013 was derived using an estimated effective annual income tax rate for all of 2013 of 41.2%, which excluded any discrete tax adjustments.
+The benefit for income taxes for the three and six months ended June 30, 2013 was derived using an estimated effective annual income tax rate for 2013 of 40.6%, which excluded any discrete tax adjustments.
 In January 2013, the United States Congress authorized, and the President signed into law, certain federal tax credits that were reflected in the Company's Federal tax return for 2012.
-However, since the law was enacted in 2013, the financial statement benefit of such credits totaling \$1.0 million was included in the benefit for income taxes in the consolidated statement of operations and comprehensive loss for the three months ended March 31, 2013.
+However, since the law was enacted in 2013, the financial statement benefit of such credits totaling \$1.0 million was recorded in the first quarter of 2013 and is included in the benefit for income taxes in the consolidated statement of operations and comprehensive loss for the six months ended June 30, 2013.
+Other discrete tax adjustments decreased the benefit for income taxes by \$0.4 million in both the three and six months ended June 30, 2013.